HGH: The Ultimate Guide (for Men & Women)

 HGH is not hepatotoxic; however, oral steroids are damaging to the liver (due to c-17 alpha alkylation).

 HGH has much less risk of causing gynecomastia, due to no aromatization activity (converting testosterone into high amounts of estrogen).
 Gynecomastia remains possible on HGH due to the elevation of progesterone; however, it is rare.

 HGH does not cause androgenic effects, as there is no 5a-reductase conversion of testosterone into DHT.
 Thus, acne, oily skin, male pattern baldness and prostate growth may occur on steroids — but not with HGH.

 HGH is generally administered via injection; however, several anabolic steroids are available in oral form.

 HGH does not produce virilization in women, whereas many anabolic steroids do.

-HGH increases collagen synthesis, resulting in anti-ageing effects, whereas steroids can decrease collagen and accelerate ageing.
+HGH increases collagen synthesis, resulting in anti-aging effects, whereas steroids can decrease collagen and accelerate aging.

 HGH does not require a PCT, with endogenous levels recovering quickly.
 However, many steroids do require a PCT, due to significant damage to the HPTA axis.

 In terms of cost, anabolic steroids are a fraction of the price of HGH.

 HGH when used by itself decreases visceral fat, whereas many anabolic steroids increase visceral fat (and bloating of the midsection).